DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 - **Compile error** - `[DCC Error] E2597 ld: file not found: PromisesObjC`: The source has not been patched as per [these instructions](#delphi-source-patch).
 - **Other Compiler errors**: Check framework paths and Firebase SDK compatibility.
 - **No token received**: Verify the Provisioning Profile and ensure Push Notifications are enabled.
+- **App crashes on start**: Ensure that your GoogleServices-info.plist being deployed as per [this section](#deployment-of-google-services-info-plist).

   In the project output folder, Delphi generates a file called <project>.entitlements.
 Inside this file (which is just xml) you should be able to see an entry with a `key` value of: `aps-environment`.
 If not, the provisioning profile that was used does not use an Application ID that has Push Notifications enabled.